What Happened to Roseanne Barr: When Traumatic Struggles, Heady Success and a History of Saying Anything Met Twitter

 Frederick M. Brown/Getty Images

-But optimism was running high, and in 2014 Barr joined NBC's Last Comic Standing as a judge, where she remained for two seasons.
+But optimism was running even higher then, and in 2014 Barr joined NBC's Last Comic Standing as a judge, where she remained for two seasons.

 In 2015 she talked about regularly using medical marijuana to treat glaucoma and macular degeneration, and in February 2016, she said she would be investing in a pot dispensary in Santa Ana, Calif.
 She told the Orange County Register in a statement, "I'm proud to be a cultural pioneer at the forefront of another wave of progress!
 And we're proud of the city of Santa Ana as we continue to move into the era of recognizing cannabis as the natural, therapeutic, herbal substance medical science has proven it to be.
 Roseanne's Joint will be a responsible, contributing member of, and addition to, the community."